angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 ## Modern Data Loading with `rxResource()`

-Angular 19 introduced a new reactive primitive: `rxResource()` (still in `experimental` stage as of Angular 20).
+Angular 19 introduced a new reactive primitive: `rxResource()` (still marked as *experimental* as of Angular 20).
 It's designed to simplify the way we work with asynchronous data streams - especially when fetching data from APIs.

 Instead of manual subscription handling or conversion to signals (via `toSignal()` for example), `rxResource()` wraps our observable-based data source into a signal-friendly API.
 It automatically manages loading states, errors, and the latest value.
 All this state is exposed as dedicated reactive signals.

-This makes it a perfect companion for services generated with OpenAPI Generator,
+This makes it a perfect companion for services generated with OpenAPI Generator.
 Here's how we can use the generated `BooksService` together with the new `rxResource()`:

 ```ts